- Spending money on others—especially close friends and family—tends to create happiness.

 Donath suggests that couples aim for alignment around wishes, rather than agreement about purchases.
 Doing so can help each partner understand and value the spending that makes the other happy, without needing to have an opinion about the particulars.
 For instance, a couple might set aside a certain annual budget for their individual spending that they only revisit if one of them has a desire to exceed it.

 "Knowing you are supporting each other in fulfilling a wish creates closeness," Donath says.
-"You go from arguing over a new golf wedge or handbag to being genuinely happy for each other."

 Consider having that high-level conversation annually, with a check-in every 3 to 6 months.
 In the interim, you might use a cash management tool to track your spending.
 Such an arrangement may free you from getting mired in tit-for-tat disagreements about specific purchases and instead keep the focus where it belongs: on using your money to produce greater happiness.